ananos/bold-ember/content/tour/index.md

   - block: slider
     content:
       slides:
-      - title: 👋 Welcome to the group
+      - title: Cloud-native solutions for optimized application deployment, secure IoT management and hardware acceleration
         content: Take a look at what we're working on...
         align: center
         background: